 Important - This information does not constitute personal advice.
 If you are at all unsure of the suitability of an investment for your circumstances please contact us for personal advice.
 Once held in a pension money is not usually accessible until age 55 (rising to 57 in 2028).
 The value of investments will rise and fall, so you could get back less than you invest.
 Tax rules can change and benefits depend on individual circumstances.

 Note these options relate to personal pensions rather than occupational pensions which may have different rules.
-The Vantage SIPP (Self Invested Personal Pension) is for investors who prefer to make their own investment decisions, without personal financial advice.
-If you are happy to do this and manage your own pension, the Vantage SIPP could be for you.
+The HL SIPP (Self Invested Personal Pension) is for investors who prefer to make their own investment decisions, without personal financial advice.
+If you are happy to do this and manage your own pension, the HL SIPP could be for you.
 If you do not need the flexibility of a SIPP, you might consider a stakeholder pension.
 If you have access to an employer’s pension scheme you should always consider that first.

 Take control and build a bigger pension